ececmk/ececmk/README.md

 Jr. Front End Developer
 -----------------------

-I am a junior Front-End Developer with a background in law and journalism.
-With the desire to develop and deepen my knowledge on web development, I applied to the Web Development Bootcamp organized by Ironhack and was accepted.
-I improve my JavaScript proficiency during Bootcamp and learned how to develop single page applications with React.js and how to use different APIs and packages.
-Apart from these I became familiar with Node.js, Express.js and MongoDB.
-I am constantly expanding my skill set.
-My current areas of study include React and I'm always looking to grow my personal and professional network.
+As a junior frontend developer with a background in law and journalism, I bring a unique perspective and skill set to the world of web development.
+I am passionate about creating visually appealing and user-friendly websites and applications that solve real-world problems and enhance the user experience.

+As a lifelong learner, I am constantly seeking new challenges and opportunities to improve my skills and knowledge.
+I am currently seeking opportunities to apply my frontend development skills to meaningful and rewarding projects.

 * 🌍  I'm based in Munich
 * ✉️  You can contact me at [ececmk@gmail.com]